-Since its start in FY 2010, GLRI has accelerated cleanup of the most polluted Great Lakes sites, reduced phosphorus loadings that often cause harmful algal blooms, and helped keep invasive species out of the Great Lakes.
-However, significant work still remains.
-The Federal agencies of the GLRI’s Regional Working Group continue to focus on Great Lakes restoration through on-the-ground and in-the-water projects which target the most significant environmental problems.
+Since its start in FY 2010, GLRI has accelerated cleanup of the most polluted Great Lake sites, reduced phosphorous loadings that often cause harmful algal blooms, and helped keep invasive species out of the Great Lakes.
+Significant work still remains.
+Federal agencies of the GLRI Regional Working Group continue to focus on Great Lakes restoration through on-the-ground and in-the-water projects which target the most significant environmental problems.

 Federal agencies of the GLRI's Regional Working Group are accelerating Great Lakes protection and restoration within each of the GLRI Focus Areas.

-- GLRI partners implemented invasive species control activities on more than 178,000 acres.
+- GLRI partners implemented invasive species control activities on more than 200,000 acres through FY 2020.

 - GLRI has been central to efforts that keep self-sustaining populations of silver, bighead, and black carp out of the Great Lakes.

-- GLRI has implemented projects resulting in a projected reduction of more than 1.5 million pounds of phosphorus which contributes to harmful algal blooms around the Great Lakes in priority watersheds.
+- Through FY 2020, GLRI has implemented projects resulting in a projected reduction of more than 2 million pounds of phosphorus which contributes to harmful algal blooms around the Great Lakes in priority watersheds.

-- GLRI implemented projects that capture more than 274 million gallons of untreated urban runoff annually.
+- Through FY 2020, GLRI implemented projects that capture more than 375 million gallons of untreated urban runoff annually.
 These projects increase green space in urban areas, reduce bacterial contamination, and return vacant properties to productive use.

-- More than 5,400 river-miles have been cleared for fish passage.
+- More than 6,000 river-miles have been cleared for fish passage through FY 2020.

-- Since 2015, 50 projects focusing on federally-listed endangered, threatened, and candidate Great Lakes aquatic and terrestrial species have been completed in the Great Lakes.
+- GLRI partners continue to complete projects focusing on federally-listed endangered, threatened, and candidate Great Lakes aquatic and terrestrial species.
 Native fish species restoration projects and technical support made available to federal, tribal, and state fisheries agencies has accelerated restoration of Great Lakes commercial and recreational fisheries annually valued at greater than $7 billion.

 - GLRI partners have monitored and assessed the overall health of the Great Lakes, including monitoring of contaminants in Great Lakes fish, water quality and the lower food web in the offshore waters, and excess nutrients and harmful algal blooms in priority areas.
 This work informs management decisions regarding Great Lakes issues such as fisheries, harmful algal blooms and hypoxia.
 GLRI partners annually implement coordinated, intensive science and monitoring plans for each Great Lake.